Ludwig-Erhard-Straße 6, Fürth

 15. September 2024

 Ludwig Erhard Zentrum is located in central Fuerth.
 This museum is about a man: Ludwig Erhard born in Fuerth, who was German Chancellor.
-The goal of the museum aims at transmitting the life and the work of Erhard and the voluntary sector of the market to a wide public and at uniting the political, historic and economic education.
+The goal of the museum aims to transmit the life and work of Erhard and the voluntary sector of the market to a wide public and to unite political, historic, and economic education.
 The museum consists on one hand of the native renovated house Erhard and on the other hand of the new building on the other side of the street next to the city hall.
-The museum has plenty of interesting documents or archives and it's very didactic.
+The museum has plenty of very interesting documents or archives and it's very didactic.

 Thorsten Körner